FIZ Karlsruhe – Leibniz-Institut für Informationsinfrastruktur GmbH

 FIZ Karlsruhe is a not-for-profit organization with the mission “to provide scientific information to researchers and scientists, to develop appropriate products and services for a scientific information infrastructure, and to make them available to the public.
 To this end FIZ Karlsruhe also carries out research and development on its own initiative.
 The aim is to strengthen the transfer of knowledge in Germany and abroad and to support the promotion of innovation as well as the collaboration in science and research”.
 (Articles of Association, as amended on July 28, 2017, Art.
 2, para.1)

-FIZ Karlsruhe is a member of the Leibniz Association (WGL) which consists of about 90 German independent research institutions that are jointly funded by the German Federal Government and the Federal States.
+FIZ Karlsruhe is a member of the Leibniz Association (WGL) which consists of 95 German independent research institutions that are jointly funded by the German Federal Government and the Federal States.

 Compliance with the Public Corporate Governance Codex (PCGC) of the German Federal Government (as per September 30, 2009), which contains essential statutory regulations as well as nationally and internationally recognized principles of good corporate governance, is recommended for corporations in which the Federation owns any share of interest.
 Compliance with the PCGC has been agreed in the Articles of Association (art.
 22).